engkufizz/engkufizz/README.md

 # Hello, I'm [Tengku](https://github.com/engkufizz) 👋

-I'm a Network Engineer, AI Enthusiast and a Geek.
+I'm a Network Engineer, a AI Enthusiast and also a Geek.

 ### 🚀 Personal Projects